BrianARuff/webpack_babel_react_boilerplate/README.md

-In order to use this, please run the following command.
+In order to use this, please run the following commands.

-        npm install
+        rm -rf .git (this removes any git tracking) npm install (installs the dependecy packages)

+You will also need to name the package name, description, author, and license in package.json as well

 - includes the following npm packages